MichaelHMods/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x ] What problem does the context API help solve?
+  It helps us by not making us prop drill.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions define what we want to do in the reducer.
+Reducers hold state so you can use it throughout the whole app.
+Store is where we are physically saving state to be used throughout the app

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!